 The residence life staff understands how important it is for parents to be reassured that their child is leaving home for an environment that has their child's best interest at heart.
 We understand that sending your child off to college, especially for the first time, sparks a whole host of emotions.
 We have created this page to address some of the questions and concerns with a parent's point of view in mind.

 New students will move in on Thursday, Aug.
-26, 2021 between 8 a.m. and noon.
-Information New Student Orientation (and some details about Move-In) will be posted online on the New Student Orientation website in July.
+24, 2023, between 8 a.m. and noon.
+Information from New Student Orientation (and some details about Move-In) will be posted online on the New Student Orientation website in July.
 More information regarding move-in and roommates will be mailed to students in July.
-Questions about Move-In can be directed to firstname.lastname@example.org.
+Questions about move-in can be directed to email@example.com.

 Viterbo University dining services staff is dedicated to providing each student with as much personalized service as possible.
 Students who have special dietary needs may meet with the appropriate dining services staff member to discuss menu options.
 Dining services is open seven days a week; complete hours are available on their website.

 Viterbo University is committed to providing a safe and healthy learning environment free of illicit drugs and the unlawful use or abuse of alcohol.
 We recognize that the use or consumption of alcohol, tobacco, and other drugs can adversely impact academic achievement, personal development, health, and safety.
 Individuals who violate university policy, local, state, or federal regulations are subject to arrest and/or disciplinary sanctions including, but not limited to, required assessment, treatment, restrictions, or expulsion.